martel-innovate/deep-log-inspection/doc/install/install.md

 The compose file can be found [here](https://github.com/martel-innovate/deep-log-inspection/blob/master/log-server/docker-compose.yml).

-## System is up
-Once the system is up and running, you can apply later changes to a service, e.g.:

-    docker service update deeplog_elasticsearch

-or reload all services by redeploying the system, just like the first time:

-    docker stack deploy -c docker-compose.yml deeplog

-To visualize information about the running services, including name and ports:

-    docker service ls

-To completely clean the environment:

-    docker stack rm deeplog

-For the full CLI reference, please refer to the [Docker CLI reference guide](https://docs.docker.com/engine/reference/commandline/cli/).

 ## Services and DNS
-The system is meant to be deployed on a multi-node cluster, in which the master node is accessible with three valid domain names.
-Let `example.com` be the main domain name and `elastic.example.com` and `kibana.example.com` two alternative domains (in this page and throughout the full guide).
+The system is meant to be deployed on a multi-node cluster, in which the master node is accessible with three valid names.
+Let `example.com` be the main name and `elastic.example.com` and `kibana.example.com` two alternative names (in this page and throughout the full guide).
 Then, the following services should be exposed on the master node:

 * monasca-log-api at `example.com`
 * elasticsearch at `elastic.example.com`